TokenTimes/YoApp/USER_SEARCH_FEATURE.md

 ## Overview

-The YoApp now includes a simplified user search and instant add feature that allows users to find and add friends without the complexity of friend requests and approvals.
+The YoApp now includes a simplified user search and instant add feature that allows users to find and without the complexity of friend requests and approvals.

 ## How to Use